huggingface/dataset-viewer/workers/datasets_based/README.md

 Only needed when the `DATASETS_BASED_ENDPOINT` is set to `/parquet`: set environment variables to configure the parquet worker (`PARQUET_` prefix):

-- `COMMIT_MESSAGE`: the git commit message when the parquet files are uploaded to the Hub.
+- `PARQUET_COMMIT_MESSAGE`: the git commit message when the parquet files are uploaded to the Hub.
 Defaults to `Update parquet files`.
+- `PARQUET_COMMITTER_HF_TOKEN`: the user token (https://huggingface.co/settings/tokens) to commit the parquet files to the Hub.
+The user must be allowed to create the `refs/convert/parquet` branch (see `PARQUET_TARGET_REVISION`) ([Hugging Face organization](https://huggingface.co/huggingface) members have this right).
+It must also have the right to push to the `refs/convert/parquet` branch ([Datasets maintainers](https://huggingface.co/datasets-maintainers) members have this right).
+It must have the `write` permission.
+If not set, the worker will fail.
+Defaults to None.
-- `MAX_DATASET_SIZE`: the maximum size in bytes of the dataset to pre-compute the parquet files.
+- `PARQUET_MAX_DATASET_SIZE`: the maximum size in bytes of the dataset to pre-compute the parquet files.
 Bigger datasets, or datasets without that information, are ignored.
 Defaults to `100_000_000`.
-- `SOURCE_REVISION`: the git revision of the dataset to use to prepare the parquet files.
+- `PARQUET_SOURCE_REVISION`: the git revision of the dataset to use to prepare the parquet files.
 Defaults to `main`.
-- `SUPPORTED_DATASETS`: comma-separated list of the supported datasets.
+- `PARQUET_SUPPORTED_DATASETS`: comma-separated list of the supported datasets.
 If empty, all the datasets are processed.
 Defaults to empty.
-- `TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
+- `PARQUET_TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
 Make sure the hf_token (see the "Common" section) allows to write there.
 Defaults to `refs/convert/parquet`.
-- `URL_TEMPLATE`: the URL template to build the parquet file URLs.
+- `PARQUET_URL_TEMPLATE`: the URL template to build the parquet file URLs.
 Defaults to `/datasets/%s/resolve/%s/%s`.

 ### Datasets library